1Q Relationship breakdown and re-partnering

 Post Orders Intervention program – A ‘hybrid’ approach to improve outcomes for court ordered families

-In 2016, the Attorney General’s Department invited Uniting to participate in a 1 year pilot program called the Post Orders Intervention Pilot (POI).
+In 2016, the Attorney General’s Department invited Uniting to participate in a one-year pilot program called the Post Orders Intervention Pilot (POI).
 The program was based at Uniting Counselling and Mediation, Parramatta, and delivered a hybrid therapy/mediation model to court ordered complex family law cases.
 POI was designed to support families with interim or final parenting orders to build parenting co-operation, address contraventions and reduce the need to return to court.
 The model involved an FDR Practitioner, Marie Johnson, and an authorised Family Therapist, Jill Russell, who co-facilitated each case and will share their experiences and learnings in this presentation.

 This presentation will focus on the experience of implementing a pilot program, developing a hybrid approach to respond to the needs of the target client group, what was learned throughout the year, and how an existing practice model evolved into arguably a best practice approach for this complicated work.
-The presentation will highlight how POI helped to address the needs of post separation parents exhibiting entrenched high-conflict and issues including mental illness, substance abuse, trauma and family violence.
+The presentation will highlight how POI helped to address the needs of post-separation parents exhibiting entrenched high-conflict and issues including mental illness, substance abuse, trauma and family violence.
 The program aimed to also address the developmental needs of children in these families, most of whom had lived through a number of years of court proceedings.

 Marie Johnson has worked for 13 years as an accredited FDR Practitioner and Senior Supervisor.
 Marie has extensive experience with complex FDR cases, collaborative approaches and court ordered clients.
 Jill Russell has worked for 14 years and as a Child and Family Therapist predominately working with court-ordered post separation families.